garrandall/popular-music-data/tracks/let-the-good-times-roll-ray-charles.md

 Hey y'all tell everybody, ray charles in town
-I got a dollar and a quarter and i'm just ringing the clock But don't let no female, play me cheap
+I got a dollar and a quarter and I'm just ringing the clock But don't let no female, play me cheap
-I got fifty cents more than i'm gonna keep
+I got fifty cents more than I'm gonna keep

 So let the good times roll now
-I tell y'all i'm gonna let the good times roll now Well it don't make no difference if you're young or old All you got to do is get together and let the good times roll
+I tell y'all I'm gonna let the good times roll now Well it don't make no difference if you're young or old All you got to do is get together and let the good times roll